 Plasma Protein Binding Database

 Drugs and toxic substances can be bound to proteins in plasma or blood, which reduces the free (effective) concentration of compounds in vivo.
-For toxicity evaluations and in drug discovery it is important to know to which extend a compound is bound to plasma proteins:
+For toxicity evaluations and in drug discovery it is important to know to which extend a compound is bound to plasma proteins (PPB%):

-Data records are comprehensively curated and annotated with up to 20 data fields describing the species, exp. conditions & methods (EQ, UF, UC, GF, albumin binding), compound concentration, etc.
+Data records are comprehensively curated and annotated with more than 21 data fields describing the species, exp. conditions & methods (EQ, UF, UC, GF, albumin binding), compound concentration, etc.